Skip to main content

 Center-south

-Athens, though it overlooks the sea, in summer is the hottest capital in Europe.
+In Athens, the average temperature ranges from 10 °C (50 °F) in January to 28.5 °C (83.5 °F) in August.
+Though it overlooks the sea, in summer, Athens is the hottest capital in Europe.
 Maximum temperatures of 36/38 °C (97/100 °F) are not rare.
-In addition, it should be recalled that Athens is a polluted city, often wrapped in a blanket of smog.
+In addition, it should be recalled that it is a polluted city, often wrapped in a blanket of smog.

 The amount of sunshine in Athens is great in summer, when clear skies prevail, while it's not so high from November to February, although there may be sunny days even in midwinter.